jukeks/tukki/README.md

 Memtable can be constructed from WAL on restart or crash recovery.

-WAL messages are of format
+WAL on disk is a series of:

 ```proto
 message WalEntry {